Getting It Right For Every Child (GIRFEC) Practice Development Panel

 This will be presented to the Deputy First Minister, who will then forward an authoritative draft of the code to the Education and Skills Committee in September 2018 thus enabling them to resume Stage 1 of the Children and Young People (Information Sharing) (Scotland) Bill.

-The Panel will ensure that a version of the draft code is also suitable to operate on a non-statutory basis in relation to information sharing by practitioners under the current law, ahead of the commencement of Parts 4 and 5 of the Children and Young People (Scotland) Act 2014.
+The Panel will ensure that a version of the draft Code offered to Committee is also suitable to operate on a non-statutory basis in relation to information sharing by practitioners under the current law, ahead of the commencement of Parts 4 and 5 of the Children and Young People (Scotland) Act 2014.

 The Panel is also invited to provide recommendations on the Statutory Guidance for Part 4 and 5 and other support materials ahead of the resumption of Stage 1 of the Bill in September 2018.